 Complete Guide to Different Soil Types

-Have you tried and tried to grow plants in your yard with no success?
-Does your grass refuse to grow thick and green no matter how well you take care of it?
+Is your garden refusing to flourish despite all your efforts?
 Don’t blame your brown thumb just yet — the real problem might be your soil type.
-Knowing the different soil types (and which ones are in your yard) will help you understand the problems your grass and plants are up against.
+Knowing the different types of soil (and which one you have) will help you understand what problems your grass and landscaping plants are up against.

 1. Clay soil

 Clay particles are very fine, and they stick together.
-The result is thick, heavy soil that feels sticky.
+The result is a dense, heavy soil that feels sticky.
 If you roll up clay soil into a ball, it will hold its shape, much like the clay used to make pottery.
-Also like potter’s clay, clay soil tends to dry out and bake hard in the heat of summer.
+Like potter’s clay, this type of soil tends to dry out and bake hard in the heat of summer.

-✓ High in plant nutrientFew air spaces for water, nutrients, and oxygen to reach plant roots
+✓ High in plant nutrients Not enough air space for water, nutrients, and oxygen to reach plant roots

 2. Sandy soil

 Sandy soil is the polar opposite of clay.
 Sand particles are loose, so the soil doesn’t hold its shape.
-Because the soil particles are so loose, water, air, and nutrients can move straight through them.
-Sandy soils feel gritty, like sugar or salt.
+Because the soil particles are so loose, water, air, and nutrients can move easily through them.
+Sandy soils feel gritty, like sugar or salt, and are usually acidic.

 ✓ Easy for gardeners to work with✗ Leaches plant nutrients

-✓ Warms up quickly in spring, allowing for earlier planting
+✓ Warms up quickly in spring, allowing for earlier planting✗ Tends to be too acidic for most plants

 3. Silty soil